Kitware/VTK/Wrapping/Tools/README.md

 2. Use clang-format-8 to re-style vtkParse.tab.c to match VTK code style
 3. Use "git diff -R vtkParse.tab.c" to produce a patch file

-If done correctly, this will produce a patch file contains all the changes above (steps 3 through 9 in the original list).
-Load the patch file into a text editor to verify that this is so.
-Remove any superfluous changes from the patch file.
+If done correctly, this will produce a patch file that contains all the changes above (steps 3 through 9 in the original list).
+Load the patch file into a text editor to verify that this is so, and remove any superfluous changes from the patch file.

 Then, switch to your new vtkParse.y (the one you have modified).
 Repeat steps 1 and 2 (generate vtkParse.tab.c and reformat it with clang-format).